roseengineering/vitamin-d/README.md

 they are called.
 No this.setState stuff.

-Lastly, the module moves the virtual dom generation code out of the main thread into a web worker.
+Lastly, the module moves the virtual dom generation code out of the main thread and into a web worker.
 The web worker contains all the components and reducers.
 The main thread only receives dom patches and applies them.

 An simple counter app, with source code in js/, is provided as an example of the framework's use.

-** How it works
+##### How it works

 When a change in the redux state occurs, the render function is called.
 This render function will call the first component.